sauravyadav06/Basic-Birthdayapp-Android-Kotlin-/README.md

-A basic android app (Kotlin), for a happy birthday
+A basic android app for birthday wishes, which is made in kotlin .